MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 If you've migrated from Azure RMS, note that RMS-related cmdlets have been deprecated for use in unified labeling.

-Some of these have been replaced with new cmdlets for unified labeling.
+Some of the legacy cmdlets have been replaced with new cmdlets for unified labeling.
 For example, if you used **New-RMSProtectionLicense** with RMS protection and have migrated to unified labeling, use **New-AIPCustomPermissions** instead.

 The following table maps RMS-related cmdlets with the updated cmdlets used for unified labeling: